Children's Discovery Center

-The Children’s Discovery Center is licensed by the Wyoming Department of Family Services.
+The Children’s Discovery Center is exempt from licensing through the Wyoming Department of Family Services.

 The Children’s Discovery Center is an academic lab environment for LCCC students.
 This opportunity allows college students from a variety of fields such as dental hygiene, nursing, education, etc. to gain experience working with children while also exposing the children to unique opportunities that enhance their education.